PHARMACY SERVICES

 Retaliation for exercising audit appeal rights is prohibited.
 We incorporate proper legal protections into audit responses and settlements.
 Maintaining existing contracts is always a priority.

-What recourse exists if advanced notice isn't provided?
+What recourse exists if advance notice isn't provided?

 Lack of proper 30-day written audit notice violates statute in many states.
 We leverage penalties around insufficient notice periods into negotiation leverage for your pharmacy.